< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 I'll see if this works.
 Not only was nothing set up for convenience, but the WF secure messaging system does not keep a log of message transfers -- so I had to upload twice to make sure it went through.
 I am annoyed.
 Vaccine reaction might be aggravating it.

 DAYLOG THU 12 SEP 24: With regards to Trump's drubbing in the presidential debate, a TikToker came up with a video in which he quoted Trump's comments, some of which were perfectly mad, using voices of characters from THE SIMPSONS.
 The TikToker was a very good voice actor.
 I replied to the posting of the video with a gif of two little dogs with party hats eating cake, with the caption: MORE PLEASE.
-Not incidentally, Trump says he won't do another debate.
-NO MAS!

 One of the issues that came up in the debate was, of course, gun safety.
 Kamala says she will push for sensible gun safety laws.
 Both Kamala and Tim Walz are gun owners, BTW; Kamala used to pack one when she was a prosecutor, and Tim Walz used to be an NRA fan.
 Not any more.